-Ring are quick to explain all parts of their Ring Protect plan, saying that:
+Ring’s website aptly explains all parts of their Ring Protect plan, saying:

 This sums up the big value that Ring Protect brings, to be honest:

-- For their cameras and doorbells, all events – whether it’s motion being detected or your doorbell being pressed – are saved to the cloud for 60 days, allowing you to go back and check on any suspicious activity for almost 2 months.
-Please note that clips are only stored for 30 days in some countries though, including the UK and across Europe.
+- For their cameras and doorbells, all events – whether it’s motion being detected or your doorbell being pressed – are saved to the cloud for 180 days, allowing you to go back and check on any suspicious activity for almost 6 months.
+This used to be just 30-60 days of storage, but Ring increased it to 180 days in June 2022.

-There are two Ring Protect plans (more on this in a second) and the more expensive ‘Plus’ version also gives you a 10% discount to Ring’s products on Ring.com too.
-Ring often have the same offers and discounts as Amazon, so an extra 10% on top can be quite useful.
+There are three Ring Protect plans (more on this in a second) and as of July 2022, all three plans give a 10% discount on products on the Ring.com store.
+Ring’s website often have the same offers and discounts as Amazon, so an extra 10% on top can be quite useful.

 |Ring Protect Plus||$10/month ($100/year)||£8/month (£80/year)||$15/month ($150/year) CAD||€10/month (€100/year)||$15/month ($150/year) AUD|

-- Video recordings are saved for 30-60 days (60 days in America), whether they’re triggered from motion, live view or a doorbell press.
+- Video recordings are saved for 180 days as of July 2022 (this was 30-60 days previously), whether they’re triggered from motion, live view or a doorbell press.

 - The ability to share and save videos.

-- Snapshot capture (also called ‘camera preview’), where still images are taken every 30 seconds – 3 minutes to give you an overview of what each Ring camera/doorbell is picking up.
+- Snapshot captures (also called ‘camera preview’), where still images are taken every 30 seconds – 3 minutes to give you an overview of what each Ring camera/doorbell is picking up.

 The extended warranty continues until you cancel your Ring Protect Plus subscription, i.e. it will provide 3 year’s of extra warranty if you hold the Plus subscription for all 3 years.

-- Ring Alarm professional monitoring and cellular backup (in America and Canada), making your alarm system more like the professional at home alarm systems that used to cost $30+ per month to run.
+And with the Ring Protect Pro plan, you also get professional monitoring for your Ring Alarm system, making your alarm system more like the professional at-home alarm systems that used to cost $30+ per month to run.

 The items that Ring sell fall into four main groups: